We have all met people who appear to lack empathy.

 Ask for feedback from friends, family, and colleagues regarding your active listening and relationships skills:

 4. Examine your biases

-We all have biases, and it impacts our capacity for empathy.
+We all have biases, and they impact our capacity for empathy.
 Often without knowing, we judge others on the way they look and how they live (Miller, 2019):

 5. Walk in the shoes of others

-- Spend time with others, understand their worries, what gives them happiness, what are their dreams?
+Spend time with others, and understand their worries.
+What gives them happiness?
+What are their dreams?